Want to add color to your container garden? These Homemade Wood Slice Garden Markers made with Cricut Joy will be a perfect addition to your garden.

 Gently rub the vinyl to help it stick to the transfer tape.

 Peel away the vinyl backing, leaving just the image adhered to the transfer tape.

-Position the image with the transfer tape on to the center of the wood slice and press in place.
+Position the image with the transfer tape onto the center of the wood slice and press it in place.